Follow these steps to find out how to create a blog and make money on a side

 Disclosure: I am an affiliate for SEMRush, Bluehost and Wix, and will receive a commission if you sign up through my referral link.
 This is at no additional cost to you, and you will get great pricing through my link for the best possible products that I use myself for my daily work with my clients.

 Click here to start a blog with WordPress, then use this tutorial below for easy directions.

 If you’re looking to start a WordPress blog for cheap, then choosing Bluehost for your hosting needs may be your answer.
 Bluehost is a great web host and I personally have had a great experience with them.

-How to start a blog and make money in 4 easy steps
+How to create a blog and make money in 7 easy steps

 Learn how to start a blog by following these simple steps: